 - Add to a food processor: the chickpeas, the 1/2 of the chickpea liquid, peas, tahini, olive oil and 2 mint leaves and blitz.
 Taste and adjust the flavour with more mint, more tahini or more salt as you prefer.
 Adjust the constancy by adding more chickpeas liquid or olive oil.

 - Slice the fresh shallots and grill over high heat till soft and sweet.
 Grill the flat bread.

 - Wash the radishes and cut away the green.
 Freeze the greens to reserve for making soup.

 - To serve, add hummus to a lovely bowl, place a few shallots, radishes and reserved fresh peas.
 Serve with grilled flatbread.

 on www.leeksandhighheels.com by Sandra Slawinski

-Recipe written by Sandra Slawinski without commercial deals.
+Written and photographed by Sandra Slawinski without commercial deals.
 I used bowls I bought on a trip to Tunisia many years ago.